 Google plans to work with developers so you can control things beyond the home too, such as booking a car, ordering dinner, or sending flowers to a loved one.
 And the best part is you will be able to do this with just your voice.

 Speaking of your voice, Google Home will let you ask Google anything.
 You can ask for the weather or check facts on Wikipedia.
 You will have access to Google's 17 years of search experience.
-That allows you to ask specific questions such as "How much fat is in an avocado?" or "What is Draymond Green's jersey number?"
+That allows you to ask specific questions such as "How much fat is in an avocado?" or "What is Wayne Rooney's shirt number?"
 Those types of questions would stump Amazon Echo, but not Google.

-Because Google Home has Google Assistant, you can be conversational and ask follow-up questions like "Where did he go to college?"
-Google Home will be able to connect the "he" pronoun to your previous question about Draymond Green or whoever in order to serve up an accurate answer.
+Because Google Home has Google Assistant, you can be conversational and ask follow-up questions like "Where did he go to school?" and Google Home will be able to connect the "he" pronoun to your previous question about Rooney or whoever in order to serve up an accurate answer.
 You can even ask complex stuff like "What was the US population when NASA was established?"

-Google said Google Home will give you immediate answers each time.
-Also, Google Home can read the relevant part of webpages back to you.
+Google Home will give you immediate answers each time.
+Also, it can read the relevant parts of webpages back to you.

 Which services does Google Home support?

-Also at launch, Google Home works with Nest, SmartThings, Philips Hue, and IFTTT, which means you'll be able to control these select smarthome devices and activate your IFTTT recipes using the speaker.
+Google Home also works with Nest, SmartThings, Philips Hue, and IFTTT, which means you'll be able to control these smart home devices and activate your IFTTT recipes using the speaker.
 Google Home also acts as a Chromecast Audio receiver.

 What is Google Assistant in Google Home?

-At Google I/O 2016 Google announced a new Siri-like bot that is an adaption of Google Now and Ok Google.
-It's called Google Assistant, and it basically improves the two-way conversation experience of those services thanks to AI and machine learning.
+Back at Google I/O 2016 Google announced a new Siri-like bot that is an adaption of Google Now and Ok Google.
+It's called Google Assistant, and it improves the two-way conversation experience of those services thanks to AI and machine learning.

-You can even ask "Is Jungle Book any good", and then the assistant will display reviews, ratings, and a trailer.
-Notice Google Assistant is able to string your questions together in order to determine context and serve up the right information.
+You can even ask "Is the Jungle Book any good?", and then the assistant will display reviews, ratings, and a trailer.
+Google Assistant is able to string your questions together in order to determine context and serve up the right information.
 It can do basic stuff like retrieve your travel itinerary, daily schedule, commute time to work, package delivery information, and more.

 Google Home isn't the only device with access to the Google Assistant however.
 You'll also be able to use the assistant with Android Nougat devices and your Android Auto head unit.
 Here's how Google explained its new assistant: